odpi/egeria-docs/site/docs/guides/operations/kubernetes/k8s-install.md

 ![Kubernetes Setttings](rancherprefs.png)

-Also ensure the following symbolic links are set up for helm & kubectl:
+Also ensure the following symbolic links are set up for helm & kubectl.
+If you are only using Rancher it's recommended to enable all the links.

 ![Utility settings](rancherutils.png)